dvosburg/mlm-contributions/use-case-docs/Documentation - Expanding MLM5 Persistent Storage.md

 2. Expand the size of the virtual disk with your hypervisor tools

-3. Power on the container host
+3. Power on the container host, and log in via SSH.

 4. View available disk space